© 2020 Ezoic Inc.

 3. The user navigates away from your site by doing a new search in their browser.

 Ezoic measures time on site in 15 second intervals.
 So, in the above scenario, we would count both the time spent on the first page and the second.
-So the time on site would be 5 minutes, 5 seconds.
+Therefore, the time on site would be 5 minutes and 5 seconds.

 1. A user lands on your website and finds the page they landed on to be exactly what they are looking for.
 They spend 5 minutes reading it.